mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 Additionaly classes may be configured by the labeled `LoadBalancerClass` sections.

-The tags configured in the `Tags` section will be added as tags to all generated elements in NSX-T.

-The tag scope `owner` can be used to overwrite the owner name using the controller's app name by default.

 If the load balancer service should be managed by the controller (*managed* mode), the `tier1GatewayPath` must be set (`lbServiceId` must not be set in this case):